davidgasquez/filecoin-in-numbers/README.md

-# Filecoin Metrics 📈
+# Filecoin In Numbers 📈

-Simple website to surface various Filecoin Metrics coming from the [Filecoin Data Portal datasets](https://filecoindataportal.xyz).
-This is an [Observable Framework](https://observablehq.com/framework) project.
+A dashboard to surface the most important Filecoin Metrics coming from the [Filecoin Data Portal datasets](https://filecoindataportal.xyz).

+This is an [Observable Framework](https://observablehq.com/framework) project!

 ## 🔧 Development

+Starting to work on it only takes a few seconds.
 To start the local preview server, run:

 ```bash
 npm run dev